ta-data-bcn/Project-Week-8-Final-Project/your-project/README.md

 ## Model Training and Evaluation
 The model for the CNN is described in more detail below.
+- 1) Classification of Pneumonia and Normal lungs = 90% accurate
+- 2) Classification of Pneumonia / COVID-19 and Normal lungs = 85% accurate

 ## Conclusion
 * After tailoring the Convolutional Neural Network, by altering it's parameters and exploring several means of